-The Trust is the Admissions Authority and employer for all the Academies within the Trust.
+The Trust is the admissions authority and employer for all the academies within the Trust.
 The Trust has a Chief Executive Officer who oversees the central Trust team and also leads the Headteachers' Group.
-The Group consists of all the Headteachers from all the Academies within the Trust and is tasked with maintaining and raising educational standards.
-A school improvement team has also been established which incorporates the Primary Standards Lead, system leaders, teaching school and executive head teacher leads.
-Since 2020 the Trust, through the CEO, has developed the roles of the executive head teachers, broadening their responsibilities across larger groups of primary schools, to increase strengthen management capacity and increase consistency of performance.
+The Group consists of all the Headteachers from all the academies within the Trust and is tasked with maintaining and raising educational standards.
+A school improvement team has also been established which includes the Executive Head Teacher, the Catholic Life Lead, and system leaders.
+Since 2020 the Trust, through the CEO, has developed the role of the executive head teacher, broadening her responsibility across all the Trust's primary schools, to support standards, strengthen management capacity and increase consistency of performance.